nizanhuw/Data512_Wildfire_Project/README.md

 The source code folder contains the following ipynb files to run in a specific order:
 - Please run this first: Wild_fire_aquisition_and_Smoke_Estimate_Howard.ipynb
-  This file contains
+  This file contains the process of collecting reader.py and USGS_Wildland_Fire_Combined_Dataset.json in the preliminary folder.
+  This collects information from these files to produce coeur_smoke_estimate_df.csv in the resulting data.
+Creates smoke estimations for Coeur D'Alene moke estimations and files used to collect an AQI.

 - Then secondly run: AQI_Request_Howard.ipynb
-  This file contains
+  This file contains the .ipyb.
+It requests a daily summary view count of an AQI page from 1984 to the present, creating particulate_aqi.csv in preliminary data.
+In addition, it reads in coeur_smoke_estimate_df.csv to create visuals to compare the AQI result and the smoke estimations for
+ predicted future years using linear regression.

-- Also, per assignment instructions, please read Common_analyis_part1_reflection.pdf in the report results The report contains
+- Per assignment instructions, please read Common_analyis_part1_reflection.pdf in the report results directory.
+  The report contains overall findings from the visuals, thoughts, and collaboration feedback.

 ### For Common Analysis Part 3 (Implementation)
 - Please Run .... file in the source code results